daudix/daudix.one/content/demo/index.md

 #### Emoji

-Use any custom emoji from Akkoma.
+Use any custom emoji from Mastodon.

 Available variables are:

-- `host`: The instance on which the emoji is located (defaults to [pleroma.envs.net](https://pleroma.envs.net)).
+- `host`: The instance on which the emoji is located (defaults to instance set for loading comments, otherwise to [wetdry.world](https://wetdry.world)).
 - `name`: Name of the emoji.
 - `path`: Path or filename of the local colocated emoji.
 - `big`: Make the emoji bigger.